openedx/edx-documentation/en_us/shared/exercises_tools/checkbox.rst

 ``<description>``
 *****************

 Optional.
 Provides clarifying information about how to answer the question.
+You can include HTML tags within this element.

 Attributes
 ==========